Statement by the directors in performance of their statutory duties in accordance with s172(1) of the Companies Act 2006

 The directors are committed to treating all colleagues with fairness, respect and equality, and continue to assess ways of enhancing the pay and benefits and wider support available to all employees.
-Health and safety, and colleague well-being are a key focus and are managed by measures including a Group Health & Safety committee, which reports into the Group board of directors, and a free-to-use Employee Assistance Programme available to all colleagues.
+Health and safety, and colleague wellbeing are key focuses and are managed by measures including a Group health & safety committee which reports into the Group board of directors, trained mental health first aiders, wellbeing content provided to colleagues via a range of channels and a free-to-use Employee Assistance Programme.

-Colleague feedback is gathered regularly through a variety of formal and informal channels including listening groups across all areas of the business and an annual staff survey.
+Colleague feedback is gathered regularly in a variety of means including listening groups across all areas of the business and an annual staff survey.